peterkhe1999/CheatSheet/OSEP/README.md

 We can use our CIFS access to obtain code execution on appsrv01, but in the process we will perform a network login instead of an interactive login.

-U> our access will be limited to appsrv01 and cannot directly be used to expand access towards the rest of the domain.
+Our access will be limited to appsrv01 and cannot directly be used to expand access towards the rest of the domain.

 ## Active Directory Forest